darshanpandhi/darshanpandhi.github.io/README.md

 ## Instructions

 There is no doubt that distributed version control systems are superior than their centralized counterparts.
-There is no repository locking allowing multiple developers to collaborate in real time.
-Besides, in the event of an unprecedented failure, the peer transfer system saves the day as opposed to a central server.
+The absence of repository locking allows multiple developers to collaborate in real time.
+Besides, in the event of an unprecedented failure, the peer transfer system saves the day as opposed to a central server failure.

 > However, according to Etter, the primary reason techncial writers should use a distributed file sharing system is because developers prefer them.
-This will encourage contributions as potential contributors now know that you prefer modern tools.
+This will encourage collaboration as potential contributors now know that you prefer modern tools.

 Therefore, we use GitHub as follows.